Inderjit Sandhu OBE - Executive Headteacher

 Mark joined Scholars Academy Trust in September 2021, having previously held the role of Head of Operations for the East Midlands region of The Prince's Trust charity.
 During this time Mark worked with schools and organisations across the public sector to create opportunities to better the prospects of young people in the region.
 Mark has also previously held an operational leadership role with Premier Education where he oversaw a period of rapid expansion in terms of territories in which the Franchise company operated.
 In this role, Mark worked with primary schools from across Leicestershire & Northamptonshire.
 Prior to working in operations, Mark was a secondary school teacher in Northamptonshire for a number of years.

 Mark's role as COO is a strategic leadership role which provides support in many areas to the heads of each school in the Trust and the wider executive leadership team.
 Mark's responsibilities are to lead and manage in aspects of estate management, health & safety, ICT, new school integration, HR and marketing.
-Mark also works in conjunction with the Chief Finance Office manage the Trust's finances.
+Mark also works in conjunction with the Chief Finance Office to manage the Trust's finances.

 Wendy Toon - Finance Officer